-Repayment terms vary amongst institutions with some banks allowing individuals to make interest-only payments for twelve months following graduation.
-The loan resembles a personal line-of-credit where you are charged interest every month.
+Repayment terms vary amongst institutions with some banks allowing individuals to make interest-only payments for 12 months following graduation.
+The loan resembles a personal line of credit where you are charged interest every month.
 The interest rates are competitive (presently prime + 1/2%; TD Canada Trust rate is prime + 0.0%).
-Each bank assesses your application against their lending criteria.
+Each bank assesses your application against its lending criteria.

 Each bank has designated one London branch to handle all Ivey MSc loans.
 This allows more personalized and efficient service for each student.
 We encourage you to compare the fees and terms of all student loan products in the chart found below, to determine which is best suited to your needs.

 (519) 673-6020 Ext.
 300

 As aspiring leaders destined for career success, Ivey MSc applicants are competitive candidates for various external scholarship opportunities.
 We encourage all students to visit yconic, International Financial Aid and College Scholarships and Scholarships Canada.
 These sites contain numerous awards and one of them may be just right for you.